Massive blaze destroys multi-million dollar home in Dartmouth

-Firefighters responding to the scene before 5 p.m. found flames shooting from one home and over the street in the direction of other houses, according to Dartmouth Fire Chief Jake Bettencourt.
+Firefighters responding to the Nasushon Avenue just before 5 p.m. found flames shooting from one home and over the street in the direction of other houses, according to Dartmouth Fire Chief Jake Bettencourt.

 “The wind really played a major factor in pushing that fire through the main fire dwelling and then pushing it towards the other homes as well,” he said.
 “The real focus was on knocking down those two buildings that had the potential to catch.”